 Mariz M. Mudlong is the Finance Manager of Ovialand, Inc. She obtained her license as a Certified Public Accountant in October 2015.
+She joined Ovialand as the company's Accounting Head in 2018 and was an accounting associate from 2016 to 2017 in Malate Construction and Development Corporation.
 With her expertise in financial reporting and analysis, taxation, compliance, and auditing, she ensures the preparation of accurate financial reports and reliable financial planning for the management's strategic decision-making.